SamsKod/SamsSite/README.md

 ## Features left to implement
 - Change password.
-- Improve Calendar view on how reservations is displayed.
+- Improve Calendar page on how reservations is displayed.
+- Check if booking is in a past time period.
-- Check if a room is already booked
+- Check if a room is already booked.
-- Integrate with Slack channel
+- Integrate with Slack channel.
 - Todo
 - Wiki